-On the other hand, such new technologies often are very costly, especially at their early stages.
-This in turn may act as a deterrent to their mass introduction, as replacement of older, far more polluting fleets; consumers indeed need to find the products not only attractive and meeting their individual or collective needs, they also must be in a position to financially afford these new technologies.
-As history has shown, introduction of new technologies needs time to reach a "critical mass" which in turn allows cost reduction, and therefore further acceleration of the market penetration.
+150. On the other hand, such new technologies often are very costly, especially in their early stages.
+This, in turn, may act as a deterrent from their mass introduction; consumers indeed need to find the products not only attractive and meeting their individual or collective needs, they must also be in a position to financially afford these new technologies.
+As history has shown, introducing new technologies needs time to reach a "critical mass" which in turn allows cost reduction, and therefore further acceleration of the market penetration.
 The market for new concepts is therefore like a huge wheel: quite some effort is needed to make it roll in the beginning, but once it has reached a certain momentum, it moves on (almost) by itself.
 The market for EFVs in general does appear to be rolling now, with its ultimate destination to be determined.